ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 The Significance section should be organized as follows:

+!!! note "Organizational Components of the Significance Section"

     - **Background.** What is the current state of knowledge of the anatomy in question?
     - **Rationale.** What is the missing gap, controversy, or problem to solve?
     - **Central Hypothesis.** Your hypothesis stated as a testable statement
     - **Specific Aims.** The main objectives of your project.
 What you will do to test your hypothesis and fill the gap or resolve the controversy.

 #### Background